kailash-manasarovar/statement/docs/timeline/2024/october.md

 - He is one of the British casual-work English teachers that would come and work for LinguaLogic at their summer school.
 - I met him in 2008 or so.
 - Lorraine knew him well.
-- I found him unsavory, and something about him reminded me of Matthew Diamond.
+- I always found him unsavory, and something about him reminded me of Matthew Diamond.
 - He seemed to be perma-seething; visually and vocally.
 - Martin could have been his name.
-- Anyway, there he was on the bench with this woman who reminded me a little bit of Marie Carmen, the owner of the TLC language academy; her daughter maybe.
+- Anyway, there he was on the bench with this woman who reminded me a little bit of Marie Carmen, the owner of the TLC language academy who had an apartment in [Joan Fuster](../early-years/2014.md#joan-fuster); her daughter maybe.
+- Neither of them acknowledged me although I was right in front of them and he knows me.
 - She's holding a clipboard and he's answering her questions.
-- It sounds like he's detailing a crime or some nuisance, like he's making a complaint, and she's making notes.
+- It sounds like he's detailing a crime or some nuisance, like he's making a complaint and she's taking notes about it.
 - It was extremely weird and appeared to be totally fake.
 - I have never seen him in the vicinity of my building before.
 - Did he come into my apartment after that?